Bethlehem: Modern era

 On December 21, 1995, Israeli troops withdrew from Bethlehem, and three days later the city came under the administration and military control of the Palestinian National Authority in accordance with the Interim Agreement on the West Bank and the Gaza Strip.
 During the Second Palestinian Intifada in 2000–2005, Bethlehem's infrastructure and tourism industry were damaged.
 In 2002, it was a primary combat zone in Operation Defensive Shield, a major military counteroffensive by the Israeli Defense Forces (IDF).
 The IDF besieged the Church of the Nativity, where dozens of Palestinian militants had sought refuge.
 The siege lasted 39 days.
 Several militants were killed.
 It ended with an agreement to exile 13 of the militants to foreign countries.

 Today, the city is surrounded by two bypass roads for Israeli settlers, leaving the inhabitants squeezed between thirty-seven Jewish enclaves, where a quarter of all West Bank settlers, roughly 170,000, live; the gap between the two roads is closed by the 8-metre high Israeli West Bank barrier, which cuts Bethlehem off from its sister city Jerusalem.
 Christian families that have lived in Bethlehem for hundreds of years are being forced to leave as land in Bethlehem is seized, and homes bulldozed, for construction of thousands of new Israeli homes.
 Land seizures for Israeli settlements have also prevented construction of a new hospital for the inhabitants of Bethlehem, as well as the barrier separating dozens of Palestinian families from their farmland and Christian communities from their places of worship.
+Christians have reportedly suffered persecution under the Palestinian Authority, leading to emigration.

 Geography

 Bethlehem is located at an elevation of about 775 m above sea level, 30 m higher than nearby Jerusalem.
 Bethlehem is situated on the Judean Mountains.

 The city is located 73 km northeast of Gaza City and the Mediterranean Sea, 75 km west of Amman, Jordan, 59 km southeast of Tel Aviv, Israel and 10 km south of Jerusalem.
 Nearby cities and towns include Beit Safafa and Jerusalem to the north, Beit Jala to the northwest, Husan to the west, al-Khadr and Artas to the southwest, and Beit Sahour to the east.
 Beit Jala and the latter form an agglomeration with Bethlehem.
 The Aida and Azza refugee camps are located within the city limits.

 In the center of Bethlehem is its old city.
 The old city consists of eight quarters, laid out in a mosaic style, forming the area around the Manger Square.
-The quarters include the Christian an-Najajreh, al-Farahiyeh, al-Anatreh, al-Tarajmeh, al-Qawawsa and Hreizat quarters and al-Fawaghreh — the only Muslim quarter.
+The quarters include the Christian an-Najajreh, al-Farahiyeh, al-Anatreh, al-Tarajmeh, al-Qawawsa and Hreizat quarters and al-Fawaghreh—the only Muslim quarter.
 Most of the Christian quarters are named after the Arab Ghassanid clans that settled there.
 Al-Qawawsa Quarter was formed by Arab Christian emigrants from the nearby town of Tuqu' in the 18th century.
 There is also a Syriac quarter outside of the old city, whose inhabitants originate from Midyat and Ma'asarte in Turkey.
 The total population of the old city is about 5,000.